Twin Sisters Peak

 There are some people that will use the hike up to Twin Sisters Peak as a warm-up hike, or to acclimate for other hikes in the park, such as the Keyhole on Longs Peak, or Hallett Peak in the Bear Lake area.
 However, it should be noted that Twin Sisters is a worthy destination in and of itself.
 The views from the summit are quite outstanding.

-Unfortunately for hikers the landslide has washed-out the first three switchbacks on the trail.
-As it stands right now, hikers are crossing over to the other side of the wash-out.
-Although it looks confusing, cairns have been set-up to guide the way.
-Once on the south side of the wash-out hikers will find a new path that ascends straight-up alongside the wash-out area, before reconnecting with the original trail.
+Unfortunately for hikers the landslide has washed-out portions of the first three switchbacks on the trail.
+As it stands right now, hikers are crossing over to the south side of the wash-out.
+Although it looks confusing, cairns have been established to help guide the way.
+Once on the south side of the wash-out hikers will find a new path that ascends along newly-created switchbacks, before reconnecting with the original trail at roughly 1.7 miles.
 Apparently this section is fairly steep, but is said to be relatively easy to navigate.
 At this point I’m not sure if or when the park plans to build a permanent route through this area.

 Beyond the landslide, and as you proceed higher, views of Longs Peak, Mt.
 Meeker, Powell Peak, Taylor Peak and Estes Cone will begin to emerge towards the west.
 Once past the remainder of the switchback section the trail passes out of the spruce-fir forest and into the krummholz zone.
 Krummholz, a German word that means twisted wood, describes the stunted and irregular growth patterns of trees found in the transition zone between forest and tundra.
 Shortly thereafter hikers will exit the park and once again re-enter the national forest.